UST-MICO/grapheditor/docs/groups.rst

     // mark node 1 as the root for a tree groupManager.markAsTreeRoot(1);
-    // add node 2 to the grou of node 1
+    // add node 2 to the group of node 1
     // node 2 is also joined to the tree of node 1 groupManager.addToGroup(1, 2);